Earl of Radnor

-Earl of Radnor, in the County of Wiltshire, is a title which has been created twice.
+Earl of Radnor, of the County of Radnor, is a title which has been created twice.
 It was first created in the Peerage of England in 1679 for John Robartes, 2nd Baron Robartes, a notable political figure of the reign of Charles II.
-The earldom was created for a second time in the Peerage of Great Britain in 1765 when William Bouverie, 2nd Viscount Folkestone, was made Earl of Radnor.
+The earldom was created for a second time in the Peerage of Great Britain in 1765 for William Bouverie, 2nd Viscount Folkestone.

 The Bouverie family descends from William des Bouverie, a prominent London merchant.
 He was created a baronet of St Catherine Cree Church, London, in the Baronetage of Great Britain in 1714.
 His eldest son, the second Baronet, represented Shaftesbury in the House of Commons.
 He was succeeded by his younger brother, the third Baronet.
 He sat as Member of Parliament for Salisbury until he was raised to the Peerage of Great Britain as Baron Longford and Viscount Folkestone in 1747.

 His son, the second Viscount, also represented Salisbury in Parliament.
 In 1765 he was made Baron Pleydell-Bouverie, of Coleshill in the County of Berkshire, and Earl of Radnor.
 The earldom was created with remainder, failing heirs male of his body, to the heirs male of his father.
 Both peerages were in the Peerage of Great Britain.
 He was succeeded by his son, the second Earl.
 He was Member of Parliament for Salisbury and served as Lord Lieutenant of Berkshire.
 The second Earl assumed the additional surname of Pleydell after succeeding to the estates of his maternal grandfather, Sir Mark Stuart Pleydell, 1st Baronet (see Pleydell Baronets).
 His son, the third Earl, represented Downton and Salisbury in the House of Commons.
 On his death the titles passed to his son, the fourth Earl.
 He served as Lord Lieutenant of Wiltshire.

 He was succeeded by his son, the fifth Earl.
 He sat as Conservative Member of Parliament for South Wiltshire and Enfield and held political office as Treasurer of the Household from 1885 to 1886 under Lord Salisbury.
 His son, the sixth Earl, represented Wilton (also known as South Wiltshire) in Parliament as a Conservative and served as Lord Lieutenant of Wiltshire.
 He was succeeded by his son, the seventh Earl.
 He notably held the honorary posts of Keeper of the Privy Seal and Lord Warden of the Stannaries and was made a Knight of the Garter in 1962.
 As of 2009, the titles are held by his grandson, also William Pleydell-Bouverie, the 9th Earl of Radnor, who succeeded his father in 2008.

 Successive Earls of Radnor were governors of the French Hospital from the eighteenth century to 2015.

 The family seats are Longford Castle, near Salisbury, Wiltshire, and Alward House, near Alderbury, Wiltshire.
+Before 1952, another seat was Coleshill House in Coleshill, Berkshire (presently Oxfordshire).